Preview and validate an image with JavaScript

 }

-- In line 6 we are checking the input.files to see if there is a file selected.
+• In line 6 we are checking the input.files to see if there is a file selected.
 The .files is a method of the input object and holds an array, of the selected images.
-In our case we selecting only one image so this image will be stored in index [0].
+In our case we selecting only one image so this image is stored in index [0].

 That's it we have our preview.